KinWaiCheuk/nnAudio/Sphinx/source/index.rst

 nnAudio 0.2.0
 ===================================
 Welcome to nnAudio 0.2.0.
-It changes the syntax of the spectrogram layers creation, such that ``stft_layer.to(device)`` can be used.
+This new version changes the syntax of the spectrogram layers creation, such that ``stft_layer.to(device)`` can be used.
 This new version is more stable than the previous version since it is more compatible with other torch modules.